New research has found no significant differences in self-confidence between girls and boys in gender-segregated high schools.

 The Hands Up for Gender Equity study, by the Australian Institute for Business and Economics Centre for Gender Equality in the Workplace, surveyed more than 10,000 students aged 12-17 from single-sex schools across South East Queensland.

-The Alliance of Girls’ Schools Australasia, the Australian Gender Equality Council, JIIG-CAL Australia and 13 single-sex schools throughout South East Queensland also cooperated with the study.
+The Alliance of Girls’ Schools Australasia (AGSA), the Australian Gender Equality Council (AGEC), JIIG-CAL Australia and 13 single-sex schools throughout South East Queensland cooperated with the study.

 Students were asked about leadership and travel experiences, self-confidence levels, types of and time spent on chores, part-time work and study commitments, and career motivations and preferences including engagement with science, technology and maths subjects.